Charlyhno-eng/consensus-stock-tracker/README.md

-Here is a complete README in English, tailored for your project:

----

 # Stock Consensus Scraper

 This is a **Next.js** application that scrapes stock market consensus data from **Boursorama** and displays it by sector.